 “A furnace itself would only be leaking water if it is a high-efficiency unit,” Mackey said.
 “In most cases, the drainage system for the condensation is clogged and needs to be serviced or replaced.”

-Frozen Condensate Line
+Why Does a Frozen Condensate Line Lead to Leaks?

-Cracked Heat Exchanger
+Why is a Cracked Heat Exchanger Dangerous?

-Improper Installation
+How Does Improper Installation Cause Leaks?

-Dirty Furnace Filter
+Can a Dirty Furnace Filter Cause Water Pooling?

 What To Do When Your Furnace Is Leaking Water

-If you discover a leak, act quickly to protect your home from water damage.
+If you discover a leak, act quickly to protect your home from water damage:

 - Turn Off the Furnace: Immediately switch off the unit (and the thermostat) to stop water circulation and prevent electrical shorts.